-Vulnerable people, such as the elderly, and those with heart and lung conditions can find normal activities a strain when temperatures get this high.
+Vulnerable people, such as the elderly, and those with heart and lung conditions can find normal activities a strain during a heatwave.

 But high temperatures, indoors and outdoors, can also pose a risk to anyone’s health over such a sustained period.

 So here is our advice for how everyone can cope in this heatwave.

 The main risks posed by a heatwave are: